 Canada eTA Policy

-Canada has different entry requirements based on the traveller’s nationality and how they plan to travel.
-Depending on this, they may need a Canada eTA or a Canada visa or be exempt from both requirements.
+Depending on the traveller's nationality, they can either apply for a Canada eTA or a Canada visa or be exempt from both requirements.

-Nationalities Eligible for Canada eTA (Air Travel Only)
+Countries Eligible for the Canada eTA (Air Travel Only)

-A Canada eTA is an online travel authorisation required for certain foreign nationals travelling to or transiting through Canada by air.
+A Canada eTA is an electronic travel authorisation required for certain foreign nationals travelling to or transiting through Canada by air.

 - Andorra